Wallby/git-open/README.md

   (use "git add <file>..." to include in what will be committed)
         a.tif
 ```
-To open a.tif from the previous commit type `git open HEAD a.tif`
+To open a.tif from the previous commit type `git open HEAD a.tif`.
-To open the staged a.tif type `git open a.tif`
+To open the staged a.tif type `git open a.tif`.
-To open the unstaged a.tif type `.\a.tif`
+To open the unstaged a.tif type `.\a.tif`.

-To open a.tif from a specific commit type `git open <commit> a.tif`
+To open a.tif from a specific commit type `git open <commit> a.tif`.
-To open a.tif from the commit before a specific commit type `git open <commit>~1 a.tif`
+To open a.tif from the commit before a specific commit type `git open <commit>~1 a.tif`.
-To open a.tif from the second to last commit type `git open HEAD~1 a.tif`
+To open a.tif from the second to last commit type `git open HEAD~1 a.tif`.